Donglin Zeng

 Research Interest

-My current interest is theoretical development on semiparametric
+My current interest is method development on machine learning, personalized medicine, semiparametric

-inference and high dimensional data, with particular application to survival
+inference and high dimensional inference, with particular applications to EHR data, clinical trials, survival

-methods with problems in some genetic fields.
+data and genetics in biomedical studies.
 Other applied areas I involve

 Some